saisandeepvaddi/electron-custom-menu-bar/README.md

 **NOTE:** Some parts of code are removed in the above scripts for brevity.
 You can get the full code at [https://github.com/saisandeepvaddi/electron-custom-menu-bar](https://github.com/saisandeepvaddi/electron-custom-menu-bar).

-If you want to see a bigger electron app with a lot more stuff, check the [https://github.com/saisandeepvaddi/ten-hands](https://github.com/saisandeepvaddi/ten-hands) app which uses the similar style menu bar (custom style menu is visible only on Window for now though) but built with React and TypeScript.
+If you want to see a bigger electron app with a lot more stuff, check the [https://github.com/saisandeepvaddi/ten-hands](https://github.com/saisandeepvaddi/ten-hands) app which uses the similar style menu bar (custom style menu bar is visible only on Windows for now though. 😔) but built with React and TypeScript.
 I wrote this tutorial after using this menu bar there.
-Give the app a try.
-I'm also looking for contributors in that project just in case you are interested in contributing to React/TS/Node/Electron open-source projects.

 Thank you. 🙏